speedracr/poodr/VIM_NOTES.md

 list appears in the main window.
 Auto-format mangled up text (e.g. crazy indentations): mark up lines and then hit `=` - voila, all nicely formatted..
+Search for word under cursor: `Ctrl-*` highlights all occurrences of the word.

 ## Text manipulation
 ddp: delete line, then insert below (swaps lines)